East London site will eventually have 3,000 homes

 British Land has said it is hoping to hear this summer whether it has got the green light on the first buildings in its huge scheme to redevelop Canada Water.

-The firm said this morning it was now “targeting a July planning meeting” of Southwark council for the for the first three buildings of the east London development.
+The firm said this morning it was now “targeting a July planning meeting” of Southwark council for the first three buildings of the east London development.

 It had originally been hoping to get a decision on the three earlier this year.